 Students will be charged for materials that are overdue, lost, or damaged.
 Overdue books accrue fines at a rate of 15 cents per day.
 Other materials (including reserves and inter-library loans) accrue fines at a rate of \$1 per day.
-Having overdue materials at the end of the semester will result in a hold on transcripts or diplomas.
+Having overdue materials or outstanding bills at the end of the semester will result in a hold on grades and/or transcripts.